 I mean, have you ever been to a real college football game?

-Now, maybe some of the athletes that they're admitting would never ever get into the school anyway because of their grades.
+Now, maybe some of the athletes that they're admitting would never, ever get into the school anyway because of their grades.

 Scholarships are usually put aside only for the top, top kids.

-And but they but they're wanted on the team for other reasons.
+But they're wanted on the team for other reasons.

 They're committing to big colleges.